-The Society of Diagnostic Medical Sonography has published a Code of Ethics for the Diagnostic Medical Sonographers.
+The Society of Diagnostic Medical Sonography (SDMS) has published a Code of Ethics for the Diagnostic Medical Sonographers.
 As future sonographers it is important to be familiar with the professional Code of Ethics prior to assuming the sonographer responsibilities in the real world.
 The RIT Diagnostic Medical Sonography Program has adopted this Code of Ethics.
-It is your responsibility to familiarize yourself with the Code of Ethics before entering your clinical rotations.
+Students are expected to be aware of, follow and adhere to the SDMS Code of Ethics.
+Any student who violates this Code of Ethics will be subject to disciplinary action and may be referred to the University's Student Code of Conduct.